-Simply put, it’s a dish made from a blend of meats, vegetables, and rice that are all cooked in the same pot.
+Simply put, this Creole dish is made from a blend of meats, seafood, vegetables, and rice that are all cooked in the same pot.

-Different regions in Spain, France, and West Africa have their own interpretation, but this recipe is specifically for Cajun jambalaya.
+Different regions in Spain, France, and West Africa have their own interpretation, but this recipe is specifically for New Orleans jambalaya, which I consider to be an authentic jambalaya recipe.

-What makes it Cajun, aside from the seasoning, is the “holy trinity” of vegetables used – onion, celery, and bell pepper.
+What makes it authentic, aside from the Creole seasoning, is the “holy trinity” of vegetables used – white onion, celery, and green bell pepper.

 Difference between jambalaya and gumbo